urbanjost/M_intrinsics/docs/intrinsics.md

    & int(b"10101010101010101010101010101010"), &
    & int(b"00000000000000000000000000011111") ]

-   ! does your platform distinguish betwee +0 and -0?
+   ! does your platform distinguish between +0 and -0?
    ! note the original leftmost bit is used to fill in the vacated bits

    write(*,'(/,"SHIFT =  ",i0)') shift